ibexa/documentation-developer/docs/search/search_criteria_and_sort_clauses.md

 ## Search engine handling of Search Criteria and Sort Clauses

-As Search Criteria and Sort Clauses are value objects which are used to define the query from API perspective, they are common for all storage engines.
+As Search Criteria and Sort Clauses are value objects which are used to define the query from API perspective, they're common for all storage engines.
 Each storage engine needs to implement its own handlers for the corresponding Criterion and Sort Clause value object, which will be used to translate the value object into a storage-specific search query.